chrisjmok/MackScrambleSolver/README.md

 # MackScrambleSolver
 Foreword:
-I recommend trying to write this program yoursefl if you are in this class.
+I recommend trying to write this program yourself if you are in this class.
 It is a good learning opportunity.
 I will post the design in a separate file so you can write it in whatever language you want.